Datasilk/Saber/README.md

 # Saber

-A simple, straight forward CMS.
+A simple, straight forward CMS and IDE.

 ### Principals
 Saber was built with a focus on traditional web development by utilizing HTML, CSS (LESS), and Javascript in their respective file formats.
-On top of that, Saber gives the developer the ability to make live updates to their website whi`le using a GUI source code editor inside their favorite web browser.
+On top of that, Saber gives the developer the ability to make live updates to their website while using an integrated development environment (IDE) inside their favorite web browser.

 ## Requirements

-* Visual Studio 2017
+* Visual Studio 2019
-* ASP.NET Core 2.0
+* ASP.NET Core 3.0
-* SQL Server 2016
+* SQL Server 2019
 * Node.js
 * Gulp